davidroyer/nuxt-book/Book/z-playground.md

-# :books: My Notes For The Book
+# Playground

-> This is to try out different thing
+> This is to try out different thing for writing

 !!! note Testing Notes
 Good Note